allegro-kata/vending-machine-kata/README.md

 ### 2. Accept Coins - corner case

 _As a vendor_
-_I want a vending machine to reject coin_
+_I want a vending machine to reject a coin_
 _when internal Coin Cassette is full_

 The vending machine has internal Coin Cassette with